Child Development Services - Frequently Asked Questions

 Do I have to live in Santa Monica?

-For Preschool programs, please refer to the locations grid.
+For Preschool programs, please refer to the Sites and Schedules page.
 School age children must be enrolled at the school site where childcare is offered.

 How old does my child have to be to participate in your programs?